 At the helm of the ZNLWVA

-Hunzvi rose to fame when he became the leader and or chairman (from 1997 until the time of his death) of the ZNLWVA, an organisation which was formed to advance the plight of war veterans.
-He turned this organisation to become an arm of ZANU PF though it was formed and registered as a non-partisan entity.
+Hunzvi rose to fame when he became the leader and or chairman (from 1997 until his death) of the ZNLWVA, an organisation which was formed to advance the plight of war veterans.
+He turned this organisation into an arm of Zanu PF though it was formed and registered as a non-partisan entity.

 Following this, the government established a fund which was specifically meant to address the needs of the war veterans.
-Credit was given to Hunzvi who brought this change which was however detrimental in the long run.
+Credit was given to Hunzvi who brought this change which was however detrimental.
 In 1999, Hunzvi was arrested for embezzling the fund's money but his trail was postponed.